-Contaminated currency is currency that has been damaged by or exposed to contaminants, poses a health hazard or safety risk, and cannot be processed under normal operating procedures.
-This definition does not apply to currency that has been exposed to a bio-terrorist agent (either biological or chemical).
-Please contact your local Cash office for specific instructions on handling currency exposed to a bio-terrorist agent.
+These procedures must be followed when depositing currency that has been damaged by or exposed to a contaminant or impurity that poses a health hazard or safety risk.
+The procedures do not apply to currency that has been exposed to a bio-terrorist agent (viruses, bacteria, or other germs used to cause illness or death in people, animals, or plants).
+Please contact your local Federal Reserve Bank cash office for specific instructions on how to deposit currency that has been exposed to a bio-terrorist agent.

-Additional deposit requirements may apply to Institutions that have executed a contract governing international Currency activity in accordance with Section 3.1 of Operating Circular 2 and intend to make a deposit of Contaminated Currency relating to such activity.
-In that event, You should work with Your respective servicing FRB for guidance on any additional deposit requirements.
+Institutions that have executed a contract governing international currency activity in accordance with Section 3.1 of Operating Circular 2 that intend to deposit contaminated currency relating to such activity, must work with their servicing FRB to obtain instructions.

 If proper advance notification of a contaminated currency deposit does not occur, or if proper packaging requirements are not met, the Federal Reserve Banks reserve the right to return the deposit to the financial institution.
 For more information, contact your local Cash office.

 1All large size currencies; National Bank notes, small size; Federal Reserve Bank notes, small size; and Gold certificates, small size, series 1928 only.

 The Federal Reserve does not accept deposits of Contaminated Coin.
 Customers who wish to deposit coin after decontamination should contact their FedCash Services contact.

 You may reference the Center for Disease Control and Prevention (CDC) website for information on how to decontaminate coin.

 Address comments and questions to the Federal Reserve Bank Services Webmaster.